diegotrrs/voxsmart-coding-test/README.md

 ## 3.8 Improvements
 - Constants like `MILLISECONDS_TO_WAIT_FOR_MAX_QUERIES_REACHED_ERRORS` and `FETCH_RANDOM_NUMBER_INTERNAL_MS` could be transferred to an `.env` file.
 - The code could check if the [retry-after](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header is present as a header in the response on a rate limited issue.
+- Another waiting strategy for rate-limited issues could be explored.
+Refer to the [Handling of rate-limiting errors section](#35-handling-of-rate-limiting-errors)